caitlin-f/SimuVar/README.md

 Simulate structural variants in a genome.
-Add SNPs, small indels, large deletions and translocations.
+Add a specified number of SNPs, small indels (1-100bp), large deletions (100-5000bp) and translocations (100-5000bp).
 Translocations may be conserved or non-conserved (accompanied by a deletion of the tail end of the translocated region of no greater than 50% size of the translocation).